Snowflake-Labs/sfquickstarts/site/sfguides/src/marketing_data_foundation_solution/marketing_data_foundation_solution.md

 #### AI Assistant Bot

-Under the AI Assistant option you will find a Chatbot that allows you to ask question related to either Data Engineering or Campaign Management using your ingested data as input.
+Under the AI Assistant option you will find a Chatbot that allows you to ask questions related to either Data Engineering using your ingested data as input.

 ![](assets/AIAssistant.png)

 ![](assets/AIAssist2.png)

-## Restart the Demo
+## Restart the Solution
-If you connect both Data providers and want to start the demo again, you can execute this clean up script in a SQL Worksheet to delete the Unified Data Model tables and clean up the connected sources.
+If you connect both Data providers and want to start the solution again, you can execute this clean-up script in an SQL Worksheet to delete the Unified Data Model tables and clean up the connected sources.

 Replace ***<USERNAME>*** with the actual value of your application.